eclipse-thingweb/node-wot/packages/binding-opcua/README.md

 ## Getting Started

-You can define nan OPCUA property in a thing description, by using a "opc.tcp://" href.
+You can define an OPCUA property in a thing description, by using an "opc.tcp://" href.

 ```js
 const thingDescription = {